safeREACH/docs/api-messaging.md

 needs to be specified)
 - title: string - optional (when at least one of the `MessageTarget` objects has `PUSH` as channel type it needs to be specified)
+- language: enum - optional (valid values are: en, de, fr, it)

+`NOTE:` The language property is *optional*.
+If it is not set, the language for the given customer is used.

 Example: